- Field Service Management

 How to Handle Customer Complaints: 4 tips to effectively manage customer complaints

-Effectively dealing with customer complaints improves your company’s image, quality of service and customer loyalty.
-And, like other aspects of customer service, there are a number of best practices that should be followed.
+Effectively handling customer complaints improves your company’s image, quality of service and customer loyalty.
+And, like other aspects of customer service, there are a number of customer complaint handling best practices that should be followed.
 Unlike the French expression “one lost, ten found” that’s used when referring to matters of the heart, the opposite is true in the business world.
 A single dissatisfied customer can easily use social networks to share their anger, leading to similar feelings in 10 others as their discontentment quickly goes viral.

 Even complaints that come from customers who are known to be grouchy must be taken seriously.
 Even though these customers are sometimes overreacting, they may be sharing opinions that are held by more customers than you realize.
 And they may be revealing a serious issue in your organization that you need to quickly correct.

-• Using the complaint management process to improve quality of service and customer loyalty.
+- Using the customer complaint handling process to improve quality of service and customer loyalty.

-Here are four tips to address these challenges.
+Here are four tips to address these challenges and will address your question of how to handle customer complaints.

 1. Set up a dedicated complaint management desk